Zwift, maker of a popular indoor training app, just landed a whopping $450 million in funding led by KKR – TechCrunch

 He added that the hardware will make Zwift a “more immersive and seamless experience for users.”

 Either way, the direction isn’t a surprising one for the company, and we don’t say that merely because Specialized participated in this round as a strategic backer.
-Cofounder and CEO Eric Min has told us in the past that the company hoped to produce its own trainers some day.
+Co-founder and CEO Eric Min has told us in the past that the company hoped to produce its own trainers some day.

 Given the runaway success of the in-home fitness company Peloton, it wouldn’t be surprising to see a treadmill follow, or even a different product entirely.
 Said the Zwift spokesman, “In the future, it’s possible that we could bring in other disciplines or a more gamified experience.”
-(It will have expert advice in this area if it does, given that Swift just brought aboard Ilkka Paananen, the co-founder and CEO of Finnish gaming company Supercell, as an investor and board member.)
+(It will have expert advice in this area if it does, given that Zwift just brought aboard Ilkka Paananen, the co-founder and CEO of Finnish gaming company Supercell, as an investor and board member.)

 In the meantime, the company tells us not to expect the kind of classes that have proven so successful for Peloton, tempting as it may be to draw parallels.